christian-montes/SVMs/README.md

-# L03 SVM

-Clone or download the repository as a zip folder and begin an `R` project for this lab.
-The directory contains instructions (repeated below) and a template to get an `.Rmd` file started.

-# Overview

-The main goal of this lab is to continue practicing the application of support vector machines (SVMs).

-# Dataset

-We have split the `wildfires.csv` dataset into a training dataset (`wildfires_train.csv`) and test dataset (`wildfires_test.csv`).
-They are contained in the **data** subdirectory along with a codebook.

-# Exercises

-Located in the northeast of the wilderness area is a wildlife protection zone.
-It is home to several rare and endangered species, and thus conservationists and park rangers are very interested in whether a given wildfire is likely to reach it.
-The following exercises involve fitting models to predict if a wildfire reaches this zone.
-Please complete the exercises; be sure your solutions are clearly indicated and that the document is neatly formatted.

 #### Exercise 1

-In the following exercise, you will be fitting and tuning several different candidate models.
-You will then be asked to compare the tuned models.
-The data furnished to you for this lab are already split into a training and test set.
-Describe how you will use these two sets of data to tune and compare these candidate models.
-Will you need to create additional splits?
-Where will you apply cross-validation (if at all)? **Justify your approach.**

-#### Exercise 2

 Our goal is to predict whether a wildfire will reach the wildlife protection zone, as denoted by the indicator variable `wlf`.
 Previously we utilized boosting, bagging, and random forests methods to build candidate models.
 We also benchmarked those methods against a logistic regression model that utilized all predictors.
 In this lab, you will use a support vector classifier and support vector machines.